Accelize/drm/doc/drm_hardware_ip_controller.rst

 AXI4-Lite Register Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The communication with the Software layer is performed through an AXI4-Lite slave interface:
+The communication with the Software layer is performed through an AXI4-Lite slave interface.
+The address space exposed by the DRM Controller IP is minimum 16 bit wide.

 .. list-table::
    :header-rows: 1